 Leagues Club Field

-Leagues Club Field, in the Gosford CBD, is set to undergo a dramatic transformation with the release of the final designs to create a nature-inspired regional play space for all ages.
-Plans for the park include new picnic areas, barbecue facilities, pedestrian paths, and inclusive, nature-inspired play areas.
+The park's dramatic transformation will create a nature-inspired regional play space for all ages.
+Designs include shady picnic areas, barbecue facilities, pedestrian paths and inclusive, nature-inspired play areas.

 Raising the bar for public domain

 By working closely with the Gosford community, Central Coast Council and the Darkinjung Local Aboriginal Land Council, we are creating a unique recreation destination that can be enjoyed by all, regardless of age and ability.

 A key feature of the park is the tidal terrace, a water-play zone which connects to Brisbane Water to rise and fall with the tide.
 Imbued with local Indigenous design, this unique space brings the harbour into the park, promoting unstructured play while sharing the stories of the region’s original inhabitants.

 Leagues Club Field Regional Playground at Gosford is a project (Project) led by Hunter and Central Coast Development Corporation (HCCDC) to assist in accelerating growth, private investment and development in the Central Coast region.
 This Project involves repurposing the Gosford City Park (also known as the Leagues Club Field) into public open space and a regional playground.

 The park is on Crown Land, and under management and maintenance of the Central Coast Council.
 This will not change.